 - 1. Right-click the appropriate monitored SQL Server instance and select Properties > Analysis Configuration. - 2.
 On the Setup Analysis Categories and Options window, under the Scheduling section, click the Scheduling Enabled check box. - 3.
 Select the days and time you want the analysis to start.
-For best results, select a time when the SQL Server instance is busy. - ⚠ The specified days and time only apply to prescriptive analysis.
+For best results, select a time when the SQL Server instance is busy.

+- ⚠ The specified days and time only apply to prescriptive analysis.
 Workload analysis is not impacted by this feature. - 4.
-Specify the total Duration (in minutes) that you want SQL Diagnostic Manager to take collecting and analyzing data from this server. - ⚠ The specified duration only applies to workload analysis.
+Specify the total Duration (in minutes) that you want SQL Diagnostic Manager to take collecting and analyzing data from this server.

+- The specified duration only applies to workload analysis.
 Prescriptive analysis is not be impacted by this feature. - 5.
-Click OK. - By default, SQL Diagnostic Manager performs a full analysis for five minutes.
+Click OK.